King's Chapel Burying Ground is Boston's oldest graveyard.

 Freedom Trail Tours

-Most Freedom Trail Tours usually visit Granary Burying Ground
+Most Freedom Trail Tours visit Granary Burying Ground, and give you a close-up view along with fascinating insights:

 King's Chapel Burying Ground Ghost Stories & Other Ghoulish Tales